pakyow/pakyow/README.md

 # Next Steps

 - Read the [overview](https://pakyow.org/docs/overview) to better understand the goals and architecture of Pakyow.
-- Go through the [warmup](https://pakyow.org/docs/warmup) to build &amp; deploy your first project.
+- Do the [warmup](https://pakyow.org/docs/warmup) to build &amp; deploy your first project.
 - Browse the [docs](https://pakyow.org/docs) to learn more about presentation, routing, realtime channels, and more.
-- Check out the [code](https://github.com/pakyow/pakyow) on GitHub.
+- Check out the [code](https://github.com/pakyow/pakyow) on Github.

 We'd love to have you involved.
 Here are a few places to start: